-Moist, fluffy, and perfectly balanced between sweet and savory, this Gluten-Free Dairy-Free Cornbread is equally delicious when served with a bowl of chili or a generous swipe of cinnamon-honey butter and a mug of tea.
-Best of all, it’s made with just 11 ingredients and only 15 minutes of active prep time, making it ideal for both weeknights and holidays.
+Moist, fluffy, and perfectly balanced between sweet and savory, this Gluten-Free Cornbread is equally delicious when served with a bowl of chili or a generous swipe of cinnamon-honey butter.
+Best of all, it only takes 15 minutes of active prep time, making it ideal for both weeknights and holidays.

 Cornbread can be a pretty controversial topic since everyone has strong opinions on it.
 Should it be sweet or savory?
 Should it be made in a square pan or in a cast-iron skillet?
-For me, all I care about is balance.
+For me, it's all about balance.